luqeei1/RISCV-Group23/docs/logs/Sid_log.md

 - added arbitary values to datamem.hex to bypass an error.
 CHANGE LATER
 - modified default case on signExtend block, correcting syntax errors with the case on controlUnit.sv
 - Began testing the F1 script on the lights

+## 5/12 - 6/12
+- Implemented and tested F1 script, iteratively including a random delay and a trigger
+- assembled program.hex and wrote into it
+- Many hours were spent debugging the testbench for the F1 light sequence